 If you are a rear seated passenger in the 2015 Toyota Camry, be encouraged: there is ample room for three adults.
 Then again, the 60-40 split-folding bench seat offers a tempting middle armrest that provides the requisite two cup holders.
 Here, you might want to convince one passenger to ride with elsewhere.

 Standard across the Camry line is air conditioning, power accessories, Bluetooth connectivity, an illuminated glove box, an overhead console with sunglasses holder, two 12-volt auxiliary power outlets, four cup holders and four in-door drink holders.
 The XSE V-6 edition upgrades the instrument panel, adds in the sporty front seats, and also provides an automatic dimming rearview mirror, a Homeline transceiver, and dual-zone climate control.

 The Toyota Camry offers a fairly soft ride, but interior noise is average — I kept hearing wind noise intruding — it seemed to come in at the front of the driver and front passenger windows.

 Thankfully, Toyota’s Entune infotainment system is one of the preferable ones on the market.
-You can synch your phone, access the available App Suite and plug in navigation commands without much drama.
+You can sync your phone, access the available App Suite and plug-in navigation commands without much drama.
 As tested, the Camry XSE has several upgrades that enhance the ownership experience, including remote start ($499), a technology package with lane departure warning and dynamic radar cruise control ($750), an upgraded Entune audio package with JBL audio ($805), blind spot monitor ($500) and illuminated door sills ($299).
 Special floor mats ($325) and a unique paint finish ($395) were also included.